mokranekadri/Bank-account-kata/README.md

 ## Overview:

 - The application offers the possibility to have multiple accounts.
-For each account multiple operation
+For each account multiple operations.
 - A bank account has a unique identifier.
-It represented by a balance and a list of operations which could be a deposit or a withdrawal.
+It's represented by a balance and a list of operations which could be a deposit or a withdrawal.
-- An operation is categorised(deposit or a withdrawal), have an amount, occurence date and a unique Id.
+- An operation is categorised(deposit or a withdrawal), have an amount, occurence date and a unique ID.
 Each operation is linked to a specific account.

 ## This application offers 4 Endpoints allowing: